MidnattLantern/hidoc/README.md

 ...

-Components:
+Components/ Features:
 ===
-Every JavaScript component can be found inside `src > components`, Every corresponding CSS component can be found inside `src > styles`,
+Most JavaScript components can be found inside `src > components`, exceptions are documented later, Every corresponding CSS component can be found inside `src > styles`, These details are important if the `.js` need to be relocated.
+In that case, the directory path need to be edited inside `apps.py`.

 Navigation bar "Navbar":
 ---